 If the Contractor believes that he is entitled to an extension of Contract time, the Contractor must state the contract section on which the extension request is based, provide the Engineer with sufficient information to demonstrate that the Contractor has suffered excusable delay, and show the specific amount of time to which the Contractor is claiming entitlement.
-The Department will not grant and extension Contract time if the Contractor does not timely submit revised schedules in accordance with Subsection 108-1.03.
+The Department will not grant an extension of Contract Time if the Contractor does not timely submit revised schedules in accordance with Subsection 108-1.03.